 Pose detection can only detect one person in an image.
 If two people are in the image, the model will assign landmarks to the person detected with the highest confidence.

-The following table shows the coordinates and InFrameLikelihood for the first few landmarks in the pose to the right.
+The following table shows the coordinates and InFrameLikelihood for a few landmarks in the pose to the right.
+Note that the Z coordinates for the user's left hand are negative, since they are in front of the subjects hips and towards the camera.

 Under the hood